cobalthq/cobalt-product-public-docs/README.md

 Error: Error building site: TOCSS: failed to transform "scss/main.scss" (text/x-scss): resource "scss/scss/main.scss_9fadf33d895a46083cdd64396b57ef68" not found in file cache
 ```

-This error occurs if you have not installed the extended version of Hugo.
+This error occurs for one of the following reasons:

+- If you have not installed the extended version of Hugo.
-See our [user guide](https://www.docsy.dev/docs/getting-started/) for instructions on how to install Hugo.
+  See the Docsy [user guide](https://www.docsy.dev/docs/getting-started/) for instructions on how to install Hugo.
+- If you have not installed the `postcss-cli` NPM package.

 ## Work in Progress